tshemsedinov/Patterns-JavaScript/README.md

     - Pattern SAGA
     - Unit of Work
     - Table Module
-    - Value Object and Null Object
+    - [Value Object](https://github.com/HowProgrammingWorks/ValueObject) — an immutable, self-validating object that represents a concept in the domain without identity, used to express domain constraints and logic by value rather than reference.
+It exists to model descriptive attributes, ensure consistency, and support value-based equality in a type-safe, intention-revealing way.
+    - [Null Object](https://github.com/HowProgrammingWorks/ValueObject) — an object that implements a standard interface but provides neutral, do-nothing behavior, designed to avoid null checks, simplify control flow, and ensure polymorphic safety.
+It exists as a safe default substitute to eliminate conditionals and guard clauses in client code.
     - Active Record — domain object encapsulating a database record, providing methods to directly perform CRUD operations (create, read, update, delete) and domain-specific queries on itself.
     - Data access object (DAO) — abstraction defining an interface to persist and retrieve domain objects, isolating domain logic from specific storage implementations.
     - Data transfer object (DTO) — an anemic object (just plain data) carrier without domain behavior, designed explicitly for transferring structured data across application boundaries, layers, modules, or subsystems.
     - Data Access Layer (DAL) — a layer abstracting access to multiple DAOs or raw data sources.
 Can be represented as Facade pattern.
 Often includes transformations.
-    - Repository — domain-centric abstraction for data access that returns domain entities, not raw data or DTOs.
+    - [Repository](https://github.com/HowProgrammingWorks/Repository) — domain-centric abstraction for data access that returns domain entities, not raw data or DTOs.
 - 🧩 GRASP patterns
   - 📢 Intro video
     - [GRASP Overview](https://youtu.be/ExauFjYV_lQ)